 On sports day the children compete in their house teams and will need to wear a plain T-shirt in their house colour.
 Team points are added up over the year and at the end of the school term the overall winning team is presented with the school team point shield.
 The winning team has their colour ribbon put on the school cup.

 The classes go on approximately two off-site school trips each year, involving travel by coach to a venue to support their curriculum work.
-In 2013/14 Willow class went to a Christmas pantomime in Newbury with the whole school, and to the Science Museum in Winchester.
+This year, Willow class went to a Christmas pantomime in Newbury with the whole school, and to the Science Museum in Winchester.
 The older children take part in a five-day residential visit.
 In order for school trips to take place, it is necessary for us to ask parents to contribute towards the cost.
 We do rely on the help of parents to assist with school trips, so if you would like to help then please see the school office about obtaining a CRB check.

 We offer a variety of after school clubs, which are refreshed each term and open to all children.
 However we do encourage reception children to go home at the end of the day – they are usually very tired!
 This year some reception children joined the football club and have participated in our fun French lunchtime club.
 The list of the clubs on offer is usually sent home during the first few days of a new term, this allows you to select the clubs you'd like your child to attend.
 Visit our clubs page for more information.